Using rocprofv3#

 rocprofv3 –-memory-copy-trace -- <application_path>

-The above command generates a memory_copy_trace.csv file prefixed with the process ID.
+The preceding command generates a memory_copy_trace.csv file prefixed with the process ID.

 $ cat 197_memory_copy_trace.csv